 Understanding gravity could be helpful in all sorts of ways, but what we really want is adventure portals that we can go through.
 And, says National Science Foundation physicist Gaurav Khanna at Futurism.com, “That fantasy may be closer to reality than previously imagined.”

-Using black holes as the solution for how to open a portal to another dimension has been popular in science fiction for decades, but there was a complication.
+Using black holes as the solution for how to open multiverse portals has been popular in science fiction for decades, but there was a complication.
 The intense gravity of a black hole, and resulting tidal forces at its event horizon, would squish people and spaceships into something far finer than jelly.

 But it turns out, says Khanna, that this is not always the case.
 If a black hole is large enough, and spinning rapidly, passing through the event horizon might hardly be noticeable.
 He compares it to passing your hand rapidly over a candle flame; you barely feel a moment’s heat.